Freddixx/yarn-workspaces-monorepo/README.md

 There are still a couple of things to be done.
 Especially these two scenarios deserve a test:

 - Circular dependencies
+- Showcase the use of different package versions alongside each other, all handled with a central lock file
 - Release script